Stromboli

 How To Freeze Stromboli

-- From Fresh – After making the it you can freeze it raw.
-You will need to simply wrap it up in plastic wrap then foil and place it in the freezer.
+After making the Stromboli, you can freeze before baking it.
+Simply wrap it up in plastic wrap, then foil, and place it in the freezer.
 When you are ready to use it, place it in the fridge to thaw before baking.
 Then bake according to directions.
 It will be cold at this time so you might have to add 5-10 minutes of baking time.

 Do you eat stromboli hot or cold?